anludke/workflows-tekton-pipeline/README.md

 # Tekton pipeline to build and deploy Serverless Workflows
 * Builds the containerized image of a given serverless workflow (identified by git URL)
-* Generates the deployment manifests and a base kustomize project to install it and pushes them on a new branch of the source repository
+* Generates the deployment manifests and a base kustomize project to install it on the given configuration repository

 Actual deployment requires manual operation to define the configuration variables and to install using `kustomize`